mfreed7/declarative-shadow-dom/perf_tests/clock_example/results.md

 - Non-SSR example, with adoptedStylesheets
 - SSR example, with inline styles

-All tests were done locally on a fairly high-powered Lenovo P920 workstation, using Chrome 82.0.4068.4 on Linux, and with the `--enable-blink-features=DeclarativeShadowDOM` command line flag.
+All tests were performed on a fairly high-powered Lenovo P920 workstation, using Chrome 82.0.4068.4 on Linux, and with the `--enable-blink-features=DeclarativeShadowDOM` command line flag.
 Measurements were taken using [tachometer](https://www.npmjs.com/package/tachometer), and by measuring the time it took to get all content properly rendered on screen.
 In the non-SSR case, this was defined to be the point at which both the `<my-clock>` and `<my-carousel>` custom elements were defined.
 For the SSR case, this was defined to be the point at which the entire page had been parsed.
+In all cases, the example pages were served from [github.io](https://mfreed7.github.io/declarative-shadow-dom/perf_tests/clock_example/example.html?styleType=inline) over a relatively high-speed network.

 ## <a name="numerical_results"></a> Numerical Results